 This homemade harmonica is a blast if you don’t mind a little background noise.
 Even if you do, they are such a hoot they are worth making!
 Open the back door and kick your kiddos outside to enjoy the fruits of their labor!

 I used to teach art in the public schools.
-As a homeschool mama I am all over including the creative arts in our days.
+As a homeschool mama I am all about including the creative arts in our days.
 Well, the visual side of the creative arts anyways.
 We look at art, talk about art, make art.
 But music???
 Ummm, we do listen to it.
 Does that count?
 When it comes to music my biggest talent is turning on Pandora.

 Expression through noise.
 Or music.

 When I talk to moms that are anxious about when and how to introduce the visual arts to their kiddos it seems so simple.
 My advice is always just to provide lots of materials and let them experiment with projects that focus on the process, not the product.
 That’s a great first step!
 Teaching art comes easily to me.

 So, while I’m sure this homemade harmonica doesn’t cover “music education” class it’s a great start at allowing my little people to have fun expressing themselves through noise.
 I mean, music, ahem.

-Materials list~ so easy!
+Homemade harmonica supply list~ so easy!

 Each homemade harmonica requires 2 large craft sticks (Like these that come 300 to a box so you don’t have to be stingy when crafting!), paper, 2 toothpicks, and 2 rubber bands.
 That’s it.
 Easy peasy.